LOQ-burh/grabclone-microfrontend/README.md

 npm run serve
 ```

-You will see a UI for Grab on http://localhost:8080
+You will see a UI's Grab on http://localhost:8080